Parking & Transportation

 Our faculty identified close mentoring and advising relationships as critical for their own career development, and they designed the advising system to help ensure that students have multiple opportunities to develop such relationships.

-Students select primary Investigation for their master’s level research project, on which they will spend 12 to 15 months during the last three years of medical school.
-A new research advisor over 5 years will assist students in negotiating hurdles they encounter in locating or progressing with their projects.
+Students select a thesis research advisor for their master’s level research project, on which they will spend 12 to 15 months during the last two years of medical school.
+The Research Education Committee and the Assistant Dean of Research Education will assist students in negotiating hurdles they encounter in locating or progressing with their projects.

 Students who experience personal or academic difficulty may self-refer or be referred by their physician advisor to the Associate Dean for Admissions and Student Affairs for help in identifying resources for academic tutoring, personal counseling or other assistance.